MichaelAceAnderson/NewBlog/_Conception/DevInfo.md

 class SpecificController{
     /* METHODS */ // (return booleans adapted to the context or Exceptions on Model-related errors) }
+// Handle POST requests submitted by view forms and call the appropriate controller methods
 ```

 #### View